 Open your web browser on your computer and type Download Ubuntu in the search bar.
 You’ll be taken to the Ubuntu download page.
 After downloading Ubuntu, open the software to access the terminal.

 Since Hadoop is written in Java, you’ll need to download Java to your computer.
 Enter the command written below in your terminal to download Java:

 The default jdk will install a version of java that is compatible with Hadoop.

 Hadoop real-time data processing requires a dedicated user to function properly.
 This user will hold total control over Hadoop’s data folders and executables.
 Write the following commands to create a new dedicated user for Hadoop real-time:

-Sudo addgroup hadoop Sudo adduser - - ingroup hadoop hduser
+Sudo adduser - - ingroup hadoop hduser

 The first command creates a group for Hadoop files, while the second command generates a new dedicated user and assigns the user to the Hadoop group.